-In 1991, he embarked on a law career, working for Webber Wentzel in their media law department and dealing with such clients as the Star, Pretoria News, Sowetan, BBC and Carte Blanche.
+In 1991, he embarked on a law career, working for Webber Wentzel as a candidate attorney in their media law department and dealing with such clients as the Star, Pretoria News, Sowetan, BBC and Carte Blanche.

-In 1995, he joined 702, where he stayed for the next 20 years.
-He worked in all on-air departments – news, sport and programming and covered every significant event in South Africa, including events ranging from the 1995 Rugby World Cup, the 1996 and 2012 Olympic and Paralympic Games, and every election since Sotuh Africa’s democracy.
+In 1995, he left his law career in preference for journalism and joined 702, where he stayed for the next 20 years.
+He worked in all on-air departments (news, sport and programming) and covered every significant news and sports event in South Africa.
 He hosted the prime-time Afternoon Drive show for 11 years.

-David has won numerous media awards, including two international awards for his coverage of the 1992 Bisho massacre, three SAB Sports Journalist Awards, and four MTN Radio Awards for his Afternoon Drive show on 702.
+David has won numerous media awards, including two international awards for his coverage of the 1992 Bisho massacre, four SAB Sports Journalist Awards, three MTN Radio Awards and two Liberty Radio Awards.

 For the past 15 years he has worked with corporate clients, teaching them how to maximise their media opportunities and conduct themselves effectively and professionally on radio, on TV and in print.

 David works on the digital side of broadcast journalism through the production of podcasts for commercial businesses as part of their external and internal communications.
 He also makes podcast documentaries for public consumption.

 His is currently writing Rassie Erasmus’s memoir for Pan Macmillan Publishers which will be released internationally in August.